cfontana00/MITgcm_install/README.md

-This routine install and compile MITgcm coupled to BFM on ECMWF Atos cluster.
+Install and compile MITgcm coupled to BFM on ECMWF Atos cluster.

-Set the configuraition directory name NAME and run :
+Set the configuraition directory name "NAME" in install.sh and run :
 $./install.sh

+The model is compiled in $HOME/$NAME

 # Enjoy